ibm-cloud-docs/hybrid-workloads/hybrid-prep-deployment-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

-In this tutorial, you set up a workspace.
+In this tutorial, you set up a workspace and virtual server instance.
 Then, you grant PowerVS access to other {{site.data.keyword.Bluemix}} services.

-## Creating an {{site.data.keyword.bplong}} workspace for on-premises workloads
+## Create an {{site.data.keyword.bplong}} workspace
 {: #schematics}
 {: step}